c410-f3r/lucia/README.md

 For API consumers, the calling convention of `lucia` endpoints is based on fluent interfaces which makes the usage more pleasant and intuitive.

-In the future, the project may create automatic bindings for other languages in other to avoid having duplicated repositories or automatically generate packages from GraphQL schemas or `.proto` files.
+Moreover, the project may in the future create automatic bindings for other languages in order to avoid having duplicated API repositories.

 ## Infrastructure